-Kiyoshi Kurosawa’s love-letter to classic genre films radically integrates a stark stylistic departure from his inspirations.
+Kiyoshi Kurosawa’s love-letter to classic genre films, Wife of a Spy, radically integrates a stark stylistic departure from his inspirations.

 Kiyoshi Kurosawa’s Wife of a Spy is a fascinating combination of old-school genre filmmaking and the dour, fatalistic sensibility of its director.
 Set in WWII Japan, Spy follows Satoko Fukuhara (Yu Aoi) as she grapples with the unsavory aspects of her beloved country’s imperial regime.
 Torn between her fealty to country (represented chiefly by military policeman Taiji, portrayed by Masahiro Higashide) and love of her Ally-sympathizing husband (Issey Takahashi), Satoko is faced with a series of no-win scenarios, essentially pitting one character against the two poles of national loyalty and disloyalty.